 Relaxed, cafe style dining is available in the Golden Mile, in the Mall.
 There are bar restaurants in the beach side Shoreline apartments, in Club Vista Mare, on the West Trunk.
-The Golden Mile development offers Wagamama, The Coffee Club (very good actually), and Shakespeares.
+The Golden Mile development offers Wagamama, Shakespeares and a whole host of smaller eateries.
 There is also a Starbucks, and a Cafe Nero.
 The Organic Supermarket also has its own cafe, which did a fab breakfast at only 39 AED until the arrival of Covid-19.
+It has reopened.

 At the end of the trunk, The Pointe offers more mid-tier dining options.
 The Pointe's restaurants are licensed.
 It also has fountains - the world's largest according to some obtuse calculation...
 Visitors often marvel not only at how beautiful some of the restaurants look, but also how quiet it can be mid week.
-Let's hope a new Monorail adds to the numbers.
+Let's hope the new Monorail stop adds to the numbers.

 The Palm is undoubtedly a great place to live, and its sense of incompleteness is coming to an end.
 For an upmarket community, Nakheel needs to spend more on "the bits inbetween" - the pavements, the access roads, the signage - that combined ease pedestrian and vehicular traffic, and give a sense of prestige to a development.
 Critique aside, the Palm has a more relaxed vibe without the hustle and bustle, and traffic of nearby JBR.
 A great community for young families, but one that comes with a fairly hefty price tag.